danieltagt/stock-search/README.md

 # stock-search
-The project is stock search engine that is build with Angular 2 and node.js
+The project is a stock search engine that is build with Angular 2 and node.js